“Over 90% of the material cultural legacy of sub-Saharan Africa remains preserved and housed outside of the African continent”

 Composite Sacred Object, Boli, Musee du Quai Branly

-This very special object was made between 1850 and 1930 in the Segou region of modern day Mali.
-It is meant to be kept in a secret shrine and mitigates bad energy away from a community.
+This object was made between 1850 and 1930 in the Segou region of Mali.
+It is meant to be kept in a secret shrine, where it mitigates negative energy away from a community.

-It is a composite, made of many different materials including beeswax, animal blood, wool, and wood.
+It is a composite object, made of many different materials including beeswax, animal blood, wool, and wood.
 It gains power when seated in its birthplace, one of the many reasons being displaced is violent and harmful to this object, its life cycle, and the people it once protected.

 This object as not been restituted.